 - Works best for people familiar with Foursquare

 The location can be shared for a time duration between 1 hour to 3 days or you can choose to share location indefinitely until you turn it off.
-The service will let you see more info about the contacts in your list than just location.
-You’ll be able to see the exact address and can navigate through the directions tab.
+Apart from this, you are also able to see the contact’s exact address and can navigate through the directions tab.
 If there is a lot of clutter on the map, you can choose to hide some contacts which may be added back later.
 Each person’s shortcut can also be set on the home screen of your device on Android.

 - Natively available in most phones